verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 - Rancher
 - Verrazzano Application Operator
 - Verrazzano Platform Operator

-#### Health Checks
-Each Kubernetes node has a kubelet that does health checks on Pods using probes, such as liveness probes.
-This is something that you should be aware of, but no action is required on your part.
-Verrazzano has no involvement with Kubelet health checks, and they are not affected by NetworkPolices.

 ## Application Traffic
 Application traffic includes all traffic to and from Verrazzano applications.